seanantt/hr-employee-retention-analysis/README.md

 ## 💡 Recommendations

-### 1. Prioritaskan Retention di Customer Support
+### 1. Prioritize Retention Efforts in Customer Support
-Departemen dengan attrition tertinggi (21.1%).
-Langkah yang direkomendasikan: exit interview mendalam, review workload, dan pembuatan career path yang jelas dari support → team lead → manager.
+The department with the highest attrition rate (21.1%).
+Recommended actions: conduct in-depth exit interviews, review workload distribution, and establish a clear career path from support → team lead → manager.
+Allocate retention budget proportionally to this department.

-### 2. Implementasi Early Warning System Berbasis Satisfaction
+### 2. Implement a Satisfaction-Based Early Warning System
-Karyawan dengan satisfaction < 3 memiliki resign rate 56.1%.
-Jalankan pulse survey bulanan dan buat watchlist otomatis untuk karyawan berisiko tinggi agar mendapat 1-on-1 session dengan manager.
+Employees with satisfaction < 3 have a 56.1% resign rate.
+Run monthly pulse surveys and automatically place at-risk employees on a watchlist for 1-on-1 sessions with their manager.
+Intervening early delivers the highest ROI by preventing resignations before they happen.

-### 3. Retention Program di Tahun Ke-2
+### 3. Launch a Year 2 Retention Program
-Attrition tertinggi terjadi di tenure 2–3 tahun (23.4%).
-Buat program **"Year 2 Check-in"** yang mencakup career conversation, compensation review, dan personal development plan.
+Attrition peaks at the 2–3 year tenure mark (23.4%).
+Build a structured **"Year 2 Check-in"** program covering career conversations, compensation reviews, and personal development plans.
+Don't wait for employees to resign before taking action.

 ---

 ## 📈 Business Impact

-Implementasi ketiga rekomendasi di atas berpotensi menghasilkan:
+Implementing these three recommendations has the potential to deliver:
-- **Penurunan attrition rate** secara signifikan
+- **Reduced attrition rate** across all departments
-- **Penghematan biaya rekrutmen** (estimasi: biaya rekrut = 50–200% gaji tahunan per posisi)
+- **Lower recruitment costs** (estimated at 50–200% of annual salary per position)
-- **Peningkatan stabilitas tim** dan kepuasan klien korporat TalentHub
+- **Improved team stability** and increased satisfaction for TalentHub's corporate clients

 ---